VyZX: Formal Verification of a Graphical Quantum Language: The ZX Calculus

 \section{The ZX Calculus}

-In most existing quantum software, like IBM's Qiskit~\cite{Qiskit} or Google's Cirq~\cite{cirq}, quantum programs are written as \emph{quantum circuits}~\cite{deutsch1989circuits}, a quantum analog to classical circuits that generally features from three to over a dozen distinct basic gates.
-By contrast, \zxdiags are expressible with only two kinds of nodes and a more flexible graphical structure.
-In addition to their comparative simplicity, \zxdiags have proven useful for creating quantum circuit optimizers~\cite{kissinger2020Pyzx,cowtan2020opt,debeaudrap2020opt}, simulating quantum circuits~\cite{kissinger2022simulating}, implementing error correcting codes~\cite{zxlattice, chancellor2018graphical}, and reasoning about measurement-based quantum computing~\cite{zx-mbqc, mcelvanney2023flowpreserving}.
+In most existing quantum software, like IBM's Qiskit~\cite{Qiskit} or Google's Cirq~\cite{cirq}, quantum programs are written as \emph{quantum circuits}~\cite{deutsch1989circuits}, a quantum analog to classical circuits that generally features from three to over a dozen distinct basic gates.\footnote{For an accessible and thorough introduction to quantum computing, we encourage the reader to consult the standard textbook in the area~\cite{nielsen2010}.} By contrast, \zxdiags are expressible with only two kinds of nodes and a more flexible graphical structure.
+In addition to their comparative simplicity, \zxdiags have proven useful for creating quantum circuit optimizers~\cite{kissinger2020Pyzx,cowtan2020opt,debeaudrap2020opt}, simulating quantum circuits~\cite{kissinger2022simulating}, implementing error-correcting codes~\cite{zxlattice,chancellor2018graphical}, and reasoning about measurement-based quantum computing~\cite{zx-mbqc,mcelvanney2023flowpreserving}.

-Fundamentally, \zxdiags are graphs with green and red nodes\footnote{We choose the conventional but accessible shades of green and red for this paper, see \href{https://zxcalculus.com/accessibility.html}{zxcalculus.com/accessibility.html}.}, called Z and X \emph{spiders}, with $n$ inputs and $m$ outputs, along with a rotation angle $\alpha \in [0,2\pi)$.
+Fundamentally, \zxdiags are graphs with green and red nodes, called Z and X \emph{spiders}, with $n$ inputs and $m$ outputs, along with a rotation angle $\alpha \in [0,2\pi)$.
 Spiders without an explicit rotation parameter are considered to have a $0$ rotation.
 The semantics of Z and X spiders are shown in \Cref{fig:eqnXZ}.

-While this paper doesn't aim to explain quantum computing in general\footnote{The interested reader is encouraged to consult the standard textbook in the area~\cite{nielsen2010}.}, we will briefly explain the notation above.
-Here $\ket{0}^{\otimes n}$ with $n$ repeated zeroes represents (in Dirac's \emph{bra-ket} notation) a $2^n$-length vector with a $1$ in the first position and zeroes elsewhere while $\bra{0}^{\otimes n}$ represents its transpose.
+Here, $\ket{0}^{\otimes n}$ with $n$ repeated zeros represents (in Dirac's \emph{bra-ket} notation) a $2^n$-length basis vector with a $1$ in the first position and zeros elsewhere, while $\bra{0}^{\otimes n}$ represents its transpose.
 Similarly, $\ket{1}^{\otimes n}$ is a $2^n$-length vector with a $1$ in the last position.
 The intuition behind these spiders is that they take in a quantum state, preserve the $\ket{0}^{\otimes n}$ vectors, and rotate the $\ket{1}^{\otimes n}$ vectors by $\alpha$, postselecting on the two cases above.
-The red X spiders act equivalently but using the X basis.
-From a linear algebraic standpoint, Z and X spiders correspond to sparse complex-valued matrices.
+The red X spiders act equivalently, but using the X basis.
+From a linear algebraic standpoint, Z and X spiders correspond to complex-valued matrices.
 The number of inputs and outputs to a spider determines the dimensions of the matrix it represents.
+Combined, the $Z$ and $X$ spiders are sufficient to represent any quantum computation (see \Cref{sec:gates}).